asherk7/Workout-Tracker/README.md

 * Created the website by connecting the Django backend with the Angular frontend
 * Created a CI/CD pipeline using jenkins on a LINUX environment
 * Utilized Nginx to increase the perfomance on the webserver
 * Used gunicorn for increasing the processing speed and running the pipeline through the gunicorn server
 * Utilized gunicorn and nginx for the jenkins pipeline for migrations, file collection, and reverse proxy
-* Used SQLite for the database
 * Used an API from https://api-ninjas.com/api/exercises

 ### Checking the jenkins CI/CD pipeline